Sand cast aluminum housing with CNC machined datum faces bores sealing surfaces and inspection features for OEM metal parts

 Secondary Machining and Surface Finishing

-Defined functional features such as bores, threads, datum surfaces, and mounting faces are released through secondary machining.
-Surface finishing follows project requirements, with the machining scope and post-cast operations strictly aligned to the drawing revision.
+Functional features such as bores, threads, datum surfaces, sealing faces, mounting faces, and mating interfaces are finished through secondary machining after casting allowance is confirmed.
+Surface finishing follows the agreed requirement, while machining setup, datum control, and post-cast operations remain aligned with the approved drawing revision.

 05